HOME | CALENDAR | SITE MAP |

 Rob Weisel

-Weisel comes to SCAD after playing soccer for the past four seasons at Piedmont College in Demorest, Ga.
-He was named team’s Most Valuable Player and a first-team NCCAA Division I All-American in 2003.
+After playing soccer for four seasons at Piedmont College in Demorest, Ga. where was named team’s Most Valuable Player and a first-team NCCAA Division I All-American in 2003.
 He was selected to the All-Great South Conference team three times (2001-03) as well as being named Piedmont’s team captain twice.
+Rob then went on to become assistant coach at Savannah College of Art & Design for seven years.

 Weisel graduated cum laude from Piedmont in 2004 with a bachelor’s degree in business administration.